infiniflow/ragflow/README.md

     INFO:werkzeug:Press CTRL+C to quit
     ```

-5. In your web browser, enter the IP address of your server as prompted.
+5. In your web browser, enter the IP address of your server as prompted and log in to RAGFlow.

-   *The show is on!*
+   *The show is now on!*

 ## 🔧 Configurations